Ballast removal in the Crossrail tunnel, 2012

-The latest exhibition at the Museum of London Docklands tells the story of the archaeological work undertaken as part of the Crossrail Project.
+The Tunnel exhibition at Museum of London Docklands told the story of the archaeological work undertaken as part of the Crossrail Project.
 The building of the Elizabeth line from Shenfield and Abbey Wood in the east to Heathrow and Reading in the west has been one of the largest construction projects in Europe.
 It has been accompanied by a huge programme of archaeological work, undertaken under the supervision of Crossrail’s Project Archaeologist, Jay Carver.
 The archaeological aspect of the project has gone on for approximately 14 years in various forms, including over six years of excavation.

 UK planning law requires some form of archaeological work if it is deemed likely that a construction project will disturb archaeologically significant layers.
 In London, it is hard to avoid areas of archaeological significance.
 Human habitation in the area dates back over 10,000 years and there has been an urban centre in the City of London for the last 2000 years (give or take a few hundred years from c.
 450 to 850AD after Roman Londinium was abandoned).